luiscoco/Azure_SDK_for_dotNET_Luxoft_presentation/README.md

-# Azure SDK Luxoft presentation
+# Azure SDK presentation and samples

+See this github repo: https://github.com/luiscoco/Azure_SDK_Luxoft_presentation

+Find as follow some **Azure SDK for .NET** examples:

 **Sample 1**: How to use DefaultAzureCredential() for uploading a file to an Azure Blob container